 Also an outstanding football player at Loyola, he was a charter member of the Loyola Sports Hall of Fame (1964) and was also inducted into the Louisiana Sports Hall of Fame in 1975.

-Born August 21, 1914, Romero had his first athletic milestones while attending Welsh High School in Welsh, La., where he was a member of the school’s first football team and scored its first touchdown.
+Born August 21, 1914, Romero had his first athletic milestones while attending Welsh High School in Welsh, La.
+He was a member of the school’s first football team and scored its first touchdown.
 He died on November 25, 1975 at the age of 61.